yoshtec/photo-woylie/readme.md

 # PhotoWoylie

 PhotoWoylie (short woylie) is a script for organizing your photos.

-It works best on CoW File Systems like btrfs, xfs, apfs.
+It works best on CoW File Systems like btrfs, xfs, ocfs2 and Apples apfs.
 Woylie will try to use reflinks (or file clones) for importing photos and movies.
-It has been tested with apfs and btrfs.
+It has been tested with apfs on macOS and btrfs on Ubuntu.

 ## Rationale:

-Leveraging reflinks it will allow for more space efficient storage of the duplicated files.
 Most users have already stored Photos on the disk in several locations.
-Often unable to identify which files have already been imported, copied, sorted or the like.
-Woylie will import all files to the hash-lib where files are stored by their hash digest. duplicate files will thus not be imported, even if they are from different locations (as long as the content hasn't been changed.
+Often unable to identify which files have already been imported, copied, sorted.
+This also happens with photos from backups e.g. your smartphone.
+Woylie will import all files into hash-lib where files are stored by their hash digest.
+With this duplicate files will not be imported, even if they are from different locations (as long as the content hasn't been changed.
+Woylie will use reflinks for importing the files (where possible -> this will not work on Windows).
+Leveraging reflinks it will allow for more space efficient storage of all files since spaece is only used once.

 Exposing the Files again as via various folders makes it possible for any program to find and leverage the power of metadata

 ## Name Origin: